quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STREAM Frames {#frame-stream}

 STREAM frames implicitly create a stream and carry stream data.
-There are eight types of STREAM frame from 0x10 to 0x17.
+The STREAM frame takes the form 0b00010XXX (or the set of values from 0x10 to 0x17).
 The value of the three low-order bits of the frame type determine the fields that are present in the frame.

 * The FIN bit (0x01) of the frame type is set only on frames that contain the final offset of the stream.
-Setting this bit indicates that the frame contains the end of the stream data.
+Setting this bit indicates that the frame marks the end of the stream.

 * The LEN bit (0x02) in the frame type is set to indicate that there is a Length field present.
 If this bit is set to 0, the Length field is absent and the